 Top tip: Crowded days can be quite common in Breckenridge.
 But, when that happens, just head off the E-Chair.
 Ssh, that’s kind of locals-only knowledge.
 You didn’t hear it from us, okay?

-Arriving into Denver, riders tend to hit the famous resorts like Vail, Breckenridge, or Beaver Creek.
+Arriving into Denver, riders tend to hit the famous ski resorts like Vail, Breckenridge, or Beaver Creek.
 However, there’s another resort that’s a little further out that still flies under the radar: Steamboat.
-Yes, this family-friendly resort offers sick conditions and smaller crowds.
+Yes, this family-friendly ski resort offers sick conditions and smaller crowds.
 Oh, and some of the friendliest locals around.

 Regular storms guarantee dreamy conditions, and things don’t get much dreamier than that light, out-of-this-world Champagne Powder® that’s perfect for floating in.
 If you’re a glade fan, you’ll want to stay in Steamboat forever.
 Its forested mountain sides provide some of the best glades in the riding world.